 The country of Jamaica had always been on my list of places to go, but let’s face it, if I haven’t been there, it’s on my list.
-I had already been to quite a few islands in the Caribbean – Roatan, Bahamas, Cozumel, Cuba, St. Maarteen, to name a few, but never before to Jamaica and I wanted too so badly.
+I had already been to quite a few islands in the Caribbean – Roatan, Bahamas, Cozumel, Cuba, St. Maarteen, to name a few, but never before to Jamaica.
 The food, the music and the culture were all calling my name, so my itchy feet said that I had to do it.
-I am also in love with the Beaches Resort brand, so when we booked our trip to Beaches Resort in Negril while still at Beaches Resort in Turks and Caicos in February 2017, we knew we would be in for a good time!
+I am also in love with the Beaches Resort brand, so when we booked our trip to Beaches Resort in Negril while still at the Beaches Resort in Turks and Caicos, we knew we would be in for a good time!
+We were not disappointed and this is why you will love Beaches Negril Resort and Spa.

 1.)
 We found that the resort is “small” enough that you can see straight across the beach area and can see who is at Pirate Island in a hurry despite being on Seven Mile Beach in Negril.
 We could allow the kids to have more freedom and not be chained to us because we could have a sightline of them a little bit further away from us than we have in bigger resort areas.
 The kids are starting to be of the age where being a little bit separate from us is good, but they’re still very dependant on asking when we’re going to have lunch and can they have another “Miami Vice” from the swim up bar.